 Words and photos: Ritayan Chatterjee

 About the author: Ritayan Chatterjee teaches Physics in a college in Kolkata.
-He explores materials science as a researcher, and his heart wanders into places enjoying culture and people as a traveller, be it an academic visit or a leisure trip.
+He explores materials science as a researcher, and his heart wanders into places enjoying culture and people as a traveler, be it an academic visit or a leisure trip.